scriban/scriban/doc/language.md

 [:top:](#language)
 ## 7 Functions

-Scriban allows to define 4 kind of functions:
+Scriban allows for the definition of four different types of functions:

 - Simple functions
 - Anonymous functions